Calibrating Class Weights with Multi-Modal Information for Partial Video Domain Adaptation: Related Work

 \section{Related Work}

 \textbf{Video-based Unsupervised Domain Adaptation.} Recently, many domain adaptation (DA) methods have been proposed to improve the network generalization ability on target domains.
-Most studies focus on image-based DA tasks \cite{DANN,JADA,MCD,MMD-MK,MCD,MDD}, and only a few study the Video-based Unsupervised Domain Adaptation (VUDA) problem.
-In the early days, Waqas et al. \cite{VUDA2014} improve the generalization ability by decreasing the influences from the background, and Xu et al. \cite{VUDA2016} map source and target domains to a common features space via shallow neural networks.
-More recently, \cite{VUDA2018} takes the approach of domain adversarial networks \cite{DANN} to tackle VUDA problems, and \cite{VUDA2019} approach VUDA with discrepancy-based methods.
-Later, TA\textsuperscript{3}N \cite{TA3N} proposes to leverage both domain adversarial networks and information-entropy-based attention mechanisms to tackle VUDA on larger datasets, e.g. \cite{HMDB51,UCF101,kinetics}.
+Most studies focus on image-based DA tasks \cite{DANN,JADA,MCD,MMD-MK,MCD,MDD,mobileDA,MindDis,CADA,CLDM}, and only a few study the Video-based Unsupervised Domain Adaptation (VUDA) problem.
+In the early days, Waqas et al. \cite{VUDA2014} improve the generalization ability by decreasing the influences from the background, and Xu et al. \cite{VUDA2016} map source and target domains to a common feature space via shallow neural networks.
+More recently, Arshad et al. \cite{VUDA2018} take the approach of domain adversarial networks \cite{DANN} to tackle VUDA problems, and Zhang et al. \cite{VUDA2019} approach VUDA with discrepancy-based methods.
+Later, TA\textsuperscript{3}N \cite{TA3N} proposes to leverage both domain adversarial networks and information-entropy-based attention mechanisms to tackle VUDA on larger datasets, e.g. \cite{HMDB51,UCF101,kinetics} while ACAN \cite{ACAN} further applies the domain adversarial network to correlation information within videos.
 Naturally, to handle diverse videos, multi-modality VUDA networks are also proposed, and some of them integrate optic flow as the additional modality \cite{MM-SADA,Song_2021_CVPR,DLMM,UMDA}.
 Qi et al. \cite{UMDA} propose an unified framework for multi-modal domain adaptation based on covariant multi-modal attention and multi-modal fusion module.
 MM-SADA \cite{MM-SADA} leverages RGB and optic flow to better recognize fine-grained human actions.
 In DLMM \cite{DLMM}, a differentiated adversarial learning process is applied to different modalities, and teacher/student sub-models are applied to estimate the reliability of recognition results.
 Later, based on RGB and optic flow, Song et al. \cite{Song_2021_CVPR} propose to integrate contrastive learning to tackle DA problems.
 Overall, compared to image-based DA, VUDA is still an under-explored area, and mitigating domain shifts between different video domains can be challenging.